Skip to content

 Browse, upload, download, and manage Amazon S3 objects directly from VS Code — without ever leaving your editor.

 AWS BucketBuddy gives developers a visual S3 browser in the VS Code sidebar.
-No AWS Console access required.
 Connect using any AWS CLI profile — standard credentials, SSO, assumed roles, or process credentials — and navigate your S3 buckets like a file explorer.
-Connect multiple profiles simultaneously to browse cross-account buckets side-by-side and copy objects between them.
+Connect multiple profiles simultaneously to browse buckets across accounts side-by-side and copy objects between environments.

 What it looks like